anderson-aristotle/html-css-sass/README.md

 ## Lab: Use Sass Functions

-Make use of existing color definitions and the Sass [`darken` function](https://robots.thoughtbot.com/controlling-color-with-sass-color-functions) to darken the `$background-color` for your quote by 10% instead of writing a color literal.
+Now, make use of existing color definitions and the Sass [`darken` function](https://robots.thoughtbot.com/controlling-color-with-sass-color-functions) to darken the `$background-color` for your quote by 10% instead of writing a color literal.